 A party may not file a motion regarding discovery until that party has made a good faith attempt to resolve the dispute.
 All efforts to resolve the dispute must be set forth in any subsequent discovery motion filed with this court.
 By this order, the court requires all parties to a discovery dispute to attempt to resolve it quickly and in good faith.
-Failure to do so could result in cost shifting and sanctions under Rules 37(a)(4) and 37(b)(2).
+Failure to do so could result in cost shifting and sanctions under Rule 37.
 This court also expects the parties to file discovery motions promptly if self-help fails.
 Parties who fail to do so may not seek to change the schedule on the ground that discovery proceeded too slowly to meet the deadlines set in this order.

 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
 Any response to a discovery motion must be served and filed within seven calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
 Replies may not be filed unless requested by the court.
-A party is not entitled to additional response time under Rule 6(a) or Rule 6(e), F.R.Civ.P. beyond the seven calendar days ordered herein.